GCT-Studios/JwarRef/content/Feats/Cold Shatter.md

 limitations:
   - noBtB
 ---
-The next time Target model suffers Damage it suffers double the Damage, if that would be enough to Kill the Target.
+The next time target model suffers damage in a melee exchange, it suffers double the damage, ignoring Durable if that would be enough to kill the target.
 If not, this effect expires immediately.